embrace-io/embrace-docs/content/android/features/push-notifications.md

 ```

 {{< hint warning >}}
-If you want to prevent any data inside the notifications from being read, you can set the config `capture_fcm_pii_data` to `true` in your `embrace-config.json` file inside `sdk_configs`.
+If you want to allow any data inside the notifications to be read, you can set the config `capture_fcm_pii_data` to `true` in your `embrace-config.json` file inside `sdk_configs`.
 This value is false by default.
 {{< /hint >}}

 ## Usage